HowestDAE/dae15-Ivans-Minajevs/README.md

 Here's why:
 TODO: describe why you chose this game
-* I am a huge fan of NES console and enjoy japanese setting
+* I am a huge fan of NES console and enjoy Japanese setting
 * The game has an immersive gameplay I wanted to recreate

 <p align="right">(<a href="#readme-top">back to top</a>)</p>